MoonieFR/SubstanceToArma/README.md

 ## List of presets

+- Arma 3 Super M (MetRough) - Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project (M for Metallic)
-- Arma 3 Super (MetRough) - Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project.
+- Arma 3 Super BC (MetRough) - Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project (BC for Base Color).
 - Arma 3 Super (SpecGloss) - Preset to export CO/NOHQ/AS/SMDI maps from a non-pbr specular glossiness project.
 - Arma 3 SuperAlpha (MetRough) - Preset to export CA/NOHQ/AS/SMDI maps including alpha information from a pbr metallic roughness project.
 - Arma 3 SuperAlpha (SpecGloss) - Preset to export CA/NOHQ/AS/SMDI maps including Alpha information from a non-pbr specular glossiness project.